Root name server: Root server addresses

 Ten servers were originally in the United States; all are now operated using anycast addressing.
-Three servers were originally located in Stockholm (I-Root), Amsterdam (K-Root), and Tokyo (M-Root) respectively.
+Three servers were originally located in Stockholm, Sweden (I-Root), Amsterdam, Netherlands (K-Root), and Tokyo, Japan (M-Root) respectively.

 Older servers had their own name before the policy of using similar names was established.
-With anycast, most of the physical root servers are now outside the United States, allowing for high performance worldwide.
+Since the implementation of anycast addressing, most of the physical root servers are now outside the United States, allowing for high performance worldwide.
+A local instance is only visible to nearby networks, for example, particular exchange points.